whitneyburton/portfolios/students/alex_tideman/20151002-alex_tideman-m3.markdown

 GitHub: http://www.github.com/Alex-Tideman/effortful
 Production: https://be-effortful.herokuapp.com

-* Completion:
+My personal project was a Rails app that provides those in need a chance to perform position actions in the community and receive non-monetary rewards from sponsors.
+It utilizes Google Omniauth, Google Javascript/Maps/Directions API and What3Words API to create user-specific routes without addresses.

-* Organization:
+* Completion: 4
-* Technical Quality:
+* Organization: 3
-* Test-Driven Development:
+* Test-Driven Development: 4
-* Code Quality:
+* Code Quality: 3
-* User Experience:
+* User Experience: 3
-* Performance:
+* Performance: 4

 #### Rales Engine